sawano/eureka-legacy-registrar/README.md

 ##Releases

 Releases are available at the Maven central repository.
-Or you can just use the source code directly if you prefer that.
+Or you can just use the source code/binaries directly from GitHub if you prefer that.

 ####Maven
 ```xml